Gallery Image 1

 1. Does the gritty surface actually create spin?
 Yes.
 The Carbon Grip Surface isn't just paint.
 It feels like sandpaper.
 When the ball hits it, the friction grabs the plastic and rolls it.
 If you have the technique, this carbon fiber pickleball paddle will make the ball dip.

 2. Is the handle long enough for a two-handed backhand?
-It is 5.5 inches long.
-For most hands, that is plenty of room to get both grips on the rubber without your pinky hanging off the cliff.
-Itβs built for the modern game.
+It is 5.5 inches long with a comfortable grip circumference.
+For most hands, that is plenty of room to get both grips on the handle without your pinky hanging off.

 3. Is this a power paddle or a control paddle?
-It leans towards control.
-The ratings say 90 for control and 88 for power.
-The thick core absorbs energy, so the ball doesn't fly off the face like a rocket.
-You have to bring your own swing speed if you want to smash it.
+It leans heavily toward superior control.
+The PowerFlex polymer core absorbs energy, so the ball doesn't fly off the face like a rocket.
+You have to bring your own swing speed for smashes.

 4. Is it heavy?
-It weighs about 7.8oz.
-That is standard.
-It is light enough to move fast at the net during a firefight, but heavy enough to block a hard drive without twisting in your hand.
+It weighs about 7.8oz, which is a standard swing weight.
+It is light enough to move fast at the net during a firefight, but heavy enough to block a hard drive without twisting.

 5. Can I use this in a tournament?
 Yes.
-It is USAPA approved.
+It is USA Pickleball approved.
 The people with the clipboards and the rules say it is legal.
-You can take it to a tournament and they can't stop you.
+You can take it to any sanctioned event.